Creating an Inclusive Education (for all)

 3. Quality of education

 All children deserve equal access to education.
 By providing an inclusive education environment, it can be assured that each student gets the same level of education.
 Lessons must still be adapted to the requirements of all students.
-Differentiated learning opportunities help to fulfil the needs of each student’s educational needs, improve their learning outcomes and allow all the students to reach their full potential.
+Differentiated learning opportunities help to fulfil the needs of each student’s educational needs, improve their learning outcomes and allow all the students to achieve their best.

 Inclusive educational practices can be advantageous for many students.
-Therefore, it is important to do social justice and give every student a fair chance to gain basic education in the right and inclusive educational environment.
+Therefore, do social justice and give every student a fair chance to gain basic education in the right and inclusive educational environment.
 Following are some of the ways to implement inclusive education in the classroom.

 1. Cooperative Learning